 Each reading selection will be accompanied by a list of reading questions in a separate Word document.
-You are to complete SHORT BUT COMPLETE (2-3 paragraphs each) answers to each of these questions and submit them to before the class using BlackBoard.
+Most of the questions are framed as if you are an employee writing for your boss.
+This is intentional - university is preparation for your career, and clear, concise writing is vital to your achievement.
+Therefore, answer the questions as if you were writing a memo at work.
+Provide SHORT BUT COMPLETE (2-3 paragraphs each) answers to each of these questions and submit them to before the class using BlackBoard.
 You will be graded on: critical thinking in answering the questions; your use of SPECIFIC examples from the readings and from other sources (which I strongly encourage you to use) in order to support your arguments; and the clarity of your writing, which includes proper spelling, punctuation and grammar.
 Please bring in a hard copy of your answers to class to use as a reference during group discussions.

 You will submit all your homework on BlackBoard using any supported format (MS Word, PDF, etc.).
-Please label the file LASTNAME-CLASS X. And PLEASE use the spell-check and grammar check before submitting the work - good engineering requires good writing skills (I encourage you to visit GMU's Writing Center: writingcenter.gmu.edu).
+Please label the file with YOUR last name and class number, in the following format: LASTNAME-CLASS X. And PLEASE use the spell-check and grammar check before submitting the work - good engineering requires good writing skills (I encourage you to visit GMU's Writing Center: writingcenter.gmu.edu).
 I will review the document, add my comments and grade, and then post it back to you via BlackBoard.

-Students will be assigned, on a rotating basis, to lead the large-group class discussions; that is, one student will lead the discussion for each reading, 2-3 readings per class.
+Students will be assigned, on a rotating basis, to lead the large-group class discussions; that is, one student will lead the discussion for each reading, 1-2 readings per class.
 (In other words, you may be leading class discussions several times during the course.)
 Each of those students leading the large-group discussion will submit and present in class a PowerPoint presentation (template is provided).
 If you are one of those students for that particular class, you will be graded on how well you develop your answers, the clarity of your presentation, and how well you engage with your fellow students in eliciting their ideas and points of view.
 Note that, even if you are presenting, you are STILL expected to turn in the written HW for that class.